EugenMayer/docker-sync/README.md

 ### 4. Start your stack

-run after you started your sync
+Run after you started your sync
 ```
 docker-compose up
 ```